 - * my pspc avg price sheet successfully replicated a prod “issue”, shedding light into a hitherto murky part of the codebase

-- * I quickly figure out the serialization root cause of the outage
+- * I quickly figure out serialization as root cause of the outage, probably within a day.

 - * I had two brave attempts to introduce my QOT innovation